quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 ## Backwards Compatibility

 This HIP adds a net new feature to the protocol.
 Any account that does not install a hook will see identical behavior in all circumstances.
+Any payer account that does explicitly set a gas limit to cover a hook's execution will be at no risk of having a hook execute.

 ## Security Implications

-Because EVM hook executions are subject to the same `gas` charges and throttles as normal contract executions, they do not introduce any new denial of service vector.
+Since EVM hook executions are subject to the same gas charges and throttles as normal contract executions; and hook installations are subject to the same throttles as contract creations, we do not expect this HIP to introduce any new denial of service vector.

 The main security concerns with account allowance hooks are the same as with smart contracts.
 That is,
 - A hook author could code a bug allowing an attacker to exploit the hook.
 - A malicious dApp could trick a user into installing a hook with a backdoor for the dApp author to exploit.

 Hook authors must mitigate the risk of bugs by rigorous testing and code review.
 Users must remain vigilant about signing transactions from dApps of questionable integrity.
+As reiterated above, we recommend and expect that hooks with broad usage will be published as application HIPs, and that users will adopt them only as wallets and block explorers give full support and visibility into their semantics.

 ## Reference Implementation